tudorscanner/slate/source/includes/_flights_multiCity.md

 ### date2

-Outbound date in the format YYYY-MM-DD
+Outbound date of the third flight in the format YYYY-MM-DD

 `date2`